vsoch/forward/README.md

 ## What is this?

 Forward sets up an sbatch script on your cluster resource and port forwards it back to your local machine!
 Useful for jupyter notebook and tensorboard, amongst other things.

+ - **start.sh** is intended for submitting a job and setting up ssh forwarding
+ - **start-node.sh** will submit the job and give you a command to ssh to the node, without port forwarding

+The folder [sbatches](sbatches) contains scripts, organized by cluster resource, that are intended for use and submission.
+It's up to you to decide if you want a port forwarded (e.g., for a jupyter notebook) or just an instruction for how to connect to a running node with your application.

 ## Setup
 For interested users, a few tutorials are provided: